State leaders discuss farmer's market guidelines

 The current limitations are that only food and essential items can be sold at farmer’s markets.
 This means that crafts and other items that are usually sold are not available.
 The major exemption was homemade soap.

-In Fort Smith, the market has required patrons to wear masks and socially distance as they shop.
+In Fort Smith, the market has asked patrons to socially distance as they shop.
 However, they are still holding the market on Garrison Avenue on Saturdays from 7 a.m. to noon.

 Starting Saturday, Fort Smith Farmer’s Market took even further steps to spread vendors out and keep customers safe.